 There are no limits to the number of devices you can link to your Dropbox account.

-Loop for VOX erases the limits too.
+VOX erases the limits too.
 If you’re a music recording studio, and you have, say, 6 Macs, 2 Apple Watches and 11 iPhones, how do you get access to the same music on all of them?
-Loop for VOX can be the easiest solution.
+VOX Cloud can be the easiest solution.

-In the end of this feature battle, we want to mention some great perks Loop for VOX can provide.
+In the end of this feature battle, we want to mention some great perks VOX Premium can provide.

-What to choose - Loop for VOX or Dropbox - the decision is up to you.
+What to choose - VOX Cloud or Dropbox - the decision is up to you.